Rajarshi2002/Practice-Projects/README.md

 # Practice-Projects
-Projects I have done as a beginner
+Projects, I have done as a beginner